diyanarula15/Credit-Cart/README.md

    - Compared models using AUC, precision, recall
 3. **Explainability**
    - Used SHAP to see which features matter most
-4. **Demo App**
-   - Created a Streamlit interface to upload CSVs and view fraud predictions

 ## Results
 - **Best Model (XGBoost):** AUC ≈ 0.99, Precision ≈ 0.92, Recall ≈ 0.96